espressomd/espresso/doc/sphinx/electrostatics.rst

 non-periodic direction.
 In more detail, it is a special procedure that converts a 3D electrostatic method to a 2D method in computational order N.
-The periodicity has to be set to ``(True, True, True)``. *ELC* cancels the electrostatic contribution of the periodic replica in **z-direction**.
+The periodicity has to be set to ``(True, True, True)``. *ELC* cancels the electrostatic contribution of the periodic replica in :math:`z`-direction.
 Make sure that you read the papers on *ELC* (:cite:`arnold02c,dejoannis02a,tyagi08a`) before using it.
 See :ref:`ELC theory` for more details.

 Usage notes:

-* The non-periodic direction is always the **z-direction**.
+* The non-periodic direction is always the :math:`z`-direction.

-* The method relies on a slab of the simulation box perpendicular to the z-direction not to contain particles.
-The size in z-direction of this slab is controlled by the ``gap_size`` parameter.
+* The method relies on a slab of the simulation box perpendicular to the :math:`z`-direction not to contain particles.
+The size in :math:`z`-direction of this slab is controlled by the ``gap_size`` parameter.
 The user has to ensure that no particles enter this region by means of constraints or by fixing the particles' z-coordinate.
 When particles enter the slab of the specified